JuliaDifferentialGames/.github/profile/README.md

 ## Project Status

-The ecosystem is **actively expanding**.
+The ecosystem is actively expanding.
 APIs and interfaces may change as new solvers and workflows are integrated.
 For research or production use, we recommend pinning versions and tracking release notes.